Together We Can Stop the Spread of Jumping Worms in Canada

 Any locations where landscapers import untreated mulch, soil and "free wood chips" from southern locations such as the GTA are at high risk.

-Normalize carrying a brush in your gear for things such as pet paws and bicycle tires.
+Normalize carrying a small brush in your gear with a disposal bag to clean things such as pet paws and bicycle tires as well as for spontaneous hiking.
+Ask for a brush at adventure outlets and outfitter stores and encourage them to offer them to the public.
 Teach children forest-friendly footwear protocols and designated footwear for forest hikes.
 Dispose of brushed soil material in trash, not by the side of the road.

 3. Soil solarization, backfill rather than import

 Unlike other earthworms, Jumping worms are close to the surface and rarely further than 4 inches down.
-While jumping worm cocoons survive both cold winters and chemical treatment, if seen in a garden, take advantage of hot summers to solarize soil.
-It's as simple as covering it with clear plastic for several days/weeks to reliably destroy cocoons, as the lethal limit is 104∘F (40∘C) for 72 hours.
+While jumping worm cocoons survive both cold winters and chemical treatment, if seen in a garden, take advantage of hot summers to solarize soil as they are sensitive to heat.
+Clear plastic under and over soil will hold in solar heat so that soil rises to a hot enough temperature to reliably destroy cocoons.
+While 55C will instantly kill jumping worm cocoons, 55C is also very harming to beneficial soil biota, the "immune system" of soil.
+As the lethal limit is 104∘F (40∘C) for 72 hours, testing with a probe to ensure overnight heat does not drop below this temperature can allow for a more gradual treatment that preserves the health of the surrounding soil.

 Generally, heat-treated soil is already very affordable.